Does Your Work Matter?

 One-Touch Make Ready

-This feels like an important preface: the FCC didn't come up with the concept of one-touch make ready, but they have championed it as a part of reports and orders over the past five years.
+This feels like an important preface: the FCC didn't come up with the concept of one-touch make ready, but they have championed it in reports and orders over the past five years.

 OTMR describes a new protocol to escape the vicious cycle.
 It works like this:

-1. Certain types of engineering and construction are Simple and need a streamlined process to expedite the pole attachments process.
+Certain types of engineering and construction are Simple and follow a streamlined process to expedite pole attachments.

-3. The approved contractor ensures that their Simple make ready engineering is performed safely and correctly, and any work requiring Complex make ready will go through the standard process.
+The approved contractor performs Simple make ready engineering safely and correctly, and any work requiring Complex make ready will go through the standard process.

-4. Once all the Complex work has been completed, the approved OTMR construction contractor performs all existing attacher moves and the installation of the new attachment—all in one go.
+Once all the Complex work has been completed, the approved OTMR construction contractor performs all existing attacher moves and installs the new attachment—all in one go.

-5. A post-construction inspection is performed to ensure that everything was moved and built according to the engineering design and that no new safety issues were created.
+A post-construction inspection is performed to ensure that construction follows the engineering design and that no new safety issues are created.

 One-touch, when executed skillfully, flips the vicious cycle on its head.